Paint Ideas for Walls — 29 Inspiring Ways Designers Use Paint in Modern Homes

 'Skirtings and cornices don’t have to be an off-white and eggshell and gloss don’t have to be left just for the woodwork,' says interior designer Octavia Dickinson.
 'While decorating a bedroom, I picked out colors in the wallpaper and painted the skirtings in a bright glossy blue which instantly modernizes the room and frames the wallpaper.'

-19. Color contrast adjoining rooms
+22. Color contrast adjoining rooms

 Choosing contrasting colors in adjacent rooms and considering how room colors look when viewed from one to another is a clever way to create a flow of hues throughout the space.
-This lovely jade green bedroom has a view through to a candy pink hallway – part of a series of colorful rooms designed by Natalie Tredgett.

-20. Layer a symphony of whites
+24. Layer a symphony of whites

-Is going all white really a color update when it is is one of the most common color choices when decorating an interior?
+Is going all white really a color update when it is one of the most common color choices when decorating an interior?
 Far from ordinary and safe this lovely white kitchen belonging to designer Caroline Feiffer layers a symphony of whites in an array of finishes and features highlights of glossy white marble and burnished silver details from kitchen accessories and exposed pipes.

-'I love a gallery approach to designing in general, using a white space and for objects to be able to stand out without any noise.' says Caroline Feiffer, founder of Studio Tutti Meme.
+'I love a gallery approach to designing in general, using a white space and for objects to be able to stand out without any noise,' says Caroline Feiffer, founder of Studio Tutti Meme.
 'I therefore naturally turn to whites and especially warmer whites as these give a sense of sunlight flushing in.
 The color in this kitchen from our old townhouse apartment, features a brighter matte white on the walls, the beams a more glossy and a bit warmer hue, and for the kitchen a warm white from Farrow and Ball called Pointing No. 2003, a warm and delicate white.'

-21. Take color to the window frames
+25. Take color to the window frames

 Your window frames are the perfect canvas to experiment with paint too.
 For a feature, you could use an accent color to decorate your windows, or to make your woodwork act more cohesively, try painting it to match other elements in your space, as in this living room paint idea by Studio Munroe.